julio-cpsjr/julio-cpsjr/README.md

 <h2 align="left">Hi 👋!
-My name is Júlio César  and I'm a Fullstack Developer from Brazil.</h2>
+My name is Júlio César and I'm Fullstack Developer from Brazil.
+I like programming language and my weekends I like watching playlists at Youtube about machine learning and I listening my favorite songs.</h2>

 ###